Richard Pieris & Company: Rubber

 The company is engaged in the manufacture of moulded, extruded and foam rubber both for the export and domestic markets.
 Major markets include North America, Europe and the Middle East.
 The division conforms to ISO 9002 standards.

 Tires

 Richard Piries Company is the market leader and the pioneer in the tyre Retread industry of Sri Lanka and commands a market share of nearly 60%.
 In addition to that, it has become the largest Retreader in the whole of South Asia which is a remarkable achievement for a Sri Lankan company.
 The company is associated with Bandag Corporation – USA and Birla Group India.

 Plantations

 The group is one of the largest players in the plantation industry with ownership of major plantation companies including Maskeliya Plantations PLC, Namunukula Plantations PLC and Kegalle Plantations PLC.
 The sector employs more than 24,000 people combined.

 Retail

 With its retail arm ‘Arpico Supercentre’ the company is the largest retailer of general household products in Sri Lanka.
 The company pioneered the concept of Hypermarkets in Sri Lanka.
+The company also operates medium-scale supermarkets under the brand name 'Arpico Daily'.